Life Insurance with Leukemia.

 - Etc…

-Before anyone gets too upset or beings complaining about the simplicity of our definitions that we’re using here, it’s important to understand that we here at IBUSA aren’t medical experts of doctors.
-All we are is a bunch of life insurance agents who just happen to be really good at helping folks with pre-existing medical conditions like the one’s described above find and qualify for coverage.
+Now before anyone gets upset or complains about the simplicity of the definitions we’re using here, it’s essential to understand that we here at IBUSA aren’t medical experts or doctors.
+All we are is a bunch of life insurance agents who happen to be good at helping folks with pre-existing medical conditions like the ones described above find and qualify for coverage.

 Which means that…

-Because we’re not going to be the one “diagnosing” your condition, all we need to do is understand that there are differences between these different pre-existing medical conditions and those differences are going to affect how a life insurance underwriter is going to consider you as a potential “risk”.
+Because we’re not going to be “diagnosing” your condition, all we need to do is understand the differences between these pre-existing medical conditions.
+Those differences are going to affect how a life insurance underwriter is going to consider you as a potential “risk.”
+The good news is that despite how simple our definitions of this disease may be, this is something we have down pat!

 Which is why…